schwemro/Qsynth/README.md

 `End Date` = 31/12/2014

-Now all fields are set and you are ready for running.
+Now all fields are set and you are ready for generating.
 The output will be a synthetic time series containing 20 years of data.

 ## References